 Who needs genetic testing of embryos?

 An embryo should have 46 chromosomes (23 from each parent).
 If there are more or less, it can lead to IVF failure, miscarriage or birth defects.
-We recommend that hopeful parents have genetic testing of embryos if any of the following situations sound familiar.
+We recommend that hopeful parents have genetic testing if any of the following situations sound familiar.

-A look at preimplantation genetic screening
+A look at PGT-A

-During PGS, our embryologists remove a small amount of cells from the embryo for testing in our laboratory.
+During PGT-A, our embryologists remove a small amount of cells from the embryo for testing in our laboratory.
 Advancements in technology have led to a test called Comparative Genomic Hybridization (CGH).
 CGH can determine the total number of chromosomes in an embryo by testing a single cell.
 Amazingly, it can tell us whether the embryo has all the genetic information it needs to develop properly.
 Not only can we tell how many chromosomes are in the embryo, but we can also tell whether the genetic material is where it is supposed to be, or if it has moved.